 Contribution: Alternative crops technique

-Mr. George Carver was born to a poor slave family in Missouri.
-In spite of his poor economic status, he was able to get a quality education, which was unsurprisingly restricted to the African-Americans at that time.
-He completed his masters from the Iowa State Agricultural Collage in botany.
+George Washington Carver was born to a poor slave family in Missouri.
+Despite his poor economic status, he was able to get a quality education, which was unsurprisingly restricted to the African-Americans at that time.
+He completed his masters from the Iowa State Agricultural College in botany.

-After completing his studies, he went on to work for a company, where he assigned improve agricultural conditions of a land in southeastern Alabama.
-There he implemented various crop rotation techniques which helped farmers to improve their crop yield while maintaining the soil potency at the same time.
+After completing his studies, he went on to work for an agricultural company where he assigned to improve conditions of the land in southeastern Alabama.

 9. Lewis Howard Latimer